wijnen/mg-random/README.md

 - Python3
 - Python-fhs
+- Python-network
 - Python-websocketd

-The two modules can be found on https://github.com/wijnen/.
+The three modules can be found on https://github.com/wijnen/.
 Without them the randomizer can still be used as a commandline program.

 The modules have only been tested to work on GNU/Linux.
 They may not work on